Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Perhaps you’ve heard that Vaseline is good for new tattoos.
 That’s not true.

-But the best lotion for new tattoos may be something as unexpected as diaper cream.
+But the best cream for new tattoos may be something as unexpected as diaper cream.

-A word about petrolatum in lotions for tattoo aftercare
+A word about petrolatum in creams for tattoo aftercare

-When in doubt, choose a tattoo aftercare lotion.
+When in doubt, choose a tattoo aftercare cream.

 Once the tattoo artist has finished, they’ll wrap your skin in a sterile bandage.
 Leave that alone for at least two or three hours so that the bleeding stops.